AdobeDocs/analytics-platform.en/help/components/calc-metrics/cm-workflow/cm-build-metrics.md

 * Select ![AddCircle](/help/assets/icons/AddCircle.svg) **[!UICONTROL Add]** from within a container:

   1. Select **[!UICONTROL Function]**.
-  1. In the container, select a function from the [!UICONTROL *Select...*] dropdown list.
+  1. In the container, select a function from the [!UICONTROL *Select...*] dropdown menu.

 The function container is named after the function component.
 For example, ![Function](/help/assets/icons/Effect.svg) **[!UICONTROL SQUARE ROOT (metric)]**.
 Select ![InfoOutline](/help/assets/icons/InfoOutline.svg) to display a popup with details on the function.
 Select **[!UICONTROL Learn more]** for more information on the function.